 Arihia Bennett MNZM (Ngāi Tahu – Ngāi Tūāhuriri, Ngāti Waewae, Ngāti Porou) has been in the role of CEO since 2012.
-She is married to Richard and together they have a son Piri.
-She lives in Tuahiwi with three generations of whānau and is an active participant in her papatipu rūnanga.
+She and husband Richard have an adult son, Piri.
+Arihia lives at Tuahiwi alongside three generations of whānau and is an active member of her papatipu rūnanga.

 The wellbeing of tamariki, whānau and communities is the motivation behind Arihia’s long career in social services initially as a social worker, and a trainer/educator for Child Youth & Family and then as regional manager Te Waipounamu for Barnados NZ.
 In 2011, Arihia was appointed Chief Executive of He Oranga Pounamu, the iwi mandated organisation responsible for health and social services in Te Waipounamu.